 On June 23rd 2016 the UK decided to leave the EU.
 So what does this mean for UK businesses and marketers?
 And do you have an oven-baked Brexit plan.
 The consensus expect a period of uncertainty as everyone digests the facts, and devise strategies to manage the risks and plan a way forward.

 Rather than think doom, gloom and despondency, think positive, and as global citizens, embrace the world

 The trade barriers erected around the EU protect EU businesses from global competitive pressures.
 As a result they cause ‘flabby’ rather than ‘fit’ competitors.
 The UK has a proud history as a free trading nation and being ‘open for business’.
 Thus UK business should be materially ‘fit’ to compete in unfettered markets.
 Also to attract inward investment.

 The world is a big market

-In 2015 the world economy was worth $73.2 billion with the EU accounting for $16.2bn (22%) (Figure 1).
+According to the IMF (1) the world economy was worth $73.2 billion with the EU accounting for $16.2bn (22%) (Figure 1) in 2015.
 Thus the rest of the world accounts for the larger proportion (78%), with the USA, China and Japan, being the largest markets.

 Many global opportunities